We all love samples and audio files... but how to find the right one on your computer when you have thousands of WAV files? :)

-A few short news again:
+Short news again:

 Many people have added a lot of features to SamplerBox in the last months.
 Big up to Erik, HansEhv, AlexM, Pavel, Rémi, Huskypop and many others!
-Now it's time to merge all these great things.
-That's what we're gonna work on during the next weeks.

 - Side project: I've just released TalkTalkTalk, a small easy-to-install web chat, that you can host on your own server.